h15200/notes/system-design.md

   which are similar to version vectors.
 Cassandra uses a simple last-write-wins.
   Riak is more reliable since it's not dependent on faulty server timestamps, but it doesn't do well with analytics since it's just a key-value store

+## mongoDB

+- noSql document store, but capable of transactions.
+Sort of in-between two worlds.
+Uses b-tree despite it being a noSql, allowing for slower writes but fast reads.
+Easy to use for fast mvps